Quest for Zhu: Cast

+Production

+Prior to Quest for Zhu, Sega Toys attempted to adapt Zhu Zhu Pets with a manga and animated project in Japan.
+Cepia LLC partnered with Dream Gardens to develop films based upon the brand, with distribution by Universal Pictures.

 Marketing

 Soundtrack

 The film's soundtrack was released on November 21, 2011.

 Video game

 Coinciding with the film's release, a video game adaptation for the Nintendo DS was released.

 Awards

 In 2011, Quest for Zhu was nominated for a Golden Reel Award for Outstanding Achievement in Sound Editing – Non-Theatrical Animation Long Form, but lost to Megamind: The Button of Doom.

 Sequels

+There was a four-part miniseries, "Royal Trouble", that was a sequel to the film, as well as a series of animated music videos featuring the characters.

 There were supposed to be three Zhu Zhu Pets films; a second full-length feature film, The Power of Zhu, was slated for a 2012 direct-to-DVD release, and a third, Secret of Zhu, was also planned.
-Sometime between 2011–2012, the second film, retitled The Amazing Adventures of Zhu, was completed and "secretly distributed" to TV stations in France and Brazil.
+Sometime between 2011 and 2012, the second film, retitled The Amazing Adventures of Zhu, was completed and "secretly distributed" to TV stations in France and Brazil.
 Secret of Zhu has since been distributed through Kabillion's streaming partners.